smg478/Kaggle-CervicalCancerScreening/README.md

 1. Train an object detector ([R-FCN](https://github.com/YuwenXiong/py-R-FCN) - Caffe) and crop out ROIs autometically.
 2. Classify the cropped ROIs using a seperate model (VGG16, VGG19, InceptionV3, Xception, Res50) ([Keras](https://keras.io/applications/)).

 This implementation only contains the 2nd part of the solution.
 Therefore, only keras models are available here.
+Thanks to [ZFTurbo](https://github.com/ZFTurbo) for his [keras implementation](https://www.kaggle.com/zfturbo/fishy-keras-lb-1-25267) of Fisheries Monitoring classification challange.

 ## Requirements